Be aware that the common camera single gray histogram does NOT show your color image's actual real data.

-Gamma: The important thing, you might realize too is that the data shown in the histogram represents the gamma encoded RGB data in our image files.
+Histograms show Gamma Data: The important thing, you might realize too is that the data shown in the histogram represents the gamma encoded RGB data in our image files.
 The histogram we see is NOT linear data as implied in almost all examples.
-The middle gray midpoint is no longer at 128 mid-scale, but instead is gamma encoded to be value 186 at about 3/4 scale.
-This is not exact, it will always vary some due to the camera also manipulating the data with white balance and contrast and color profiles (like Vivid).
-But it is not linear data.
+The middle gray midpoint is no longer at 128 mid-scale, but instead linear 128 is gamma encoded to be value 186 at about 3/4 scale.
+An intentional one stop underexposure moves 255 down to about 186 in the histogram, and it is NOT shown at 128.
+This is never exact, it will always vary some due to the camera also manipulating the data with white balance and contrast and color profiles (like Vivid).
+But the histogram is not linear data.
 See more about gamma.

-This image shown above is a Raw image, which has significances.
+This first image shown above was a Raw image, which has significances.